aandersland/udacity-data-engineering-nanodegree/capstone_project/README.md

 1. The first change would be to increase the amount of Redshift nodes in the cluster.
 2. File size matters in this solution.
 If the files grow in size rather then the number of files, then consideration should be made to split them in order to continue to benefit from the parallelism of S3 and Redshift.
 3. Move Airflow to a clustered instance.
 This will ensure that tasks that can run in parallel continue to do so by having enough resources to process.

 If the pipelines were run on a daily basis by 7am:
 1. No change is needed as Airflow is currently being used and just needs to be scheduled.
+2. Performance considerations are noted above to ensure the data is completed by 7am.

 If the database needed to be accessed by 100+ people:
 1. Concurrent usage needs is dependant on the Redshift cluster size, the type of queries they are running, and the expected execution time of the queries.
 Scaling the number of Redshift nodes should be considered.